pmatsinopoulos/pmatsinopoulos.github.io/source/_posts/2024-08-25-arigatai-express-gratitude-that-stays-in-history.markdown

 <br>
 <br>

-I always sent my gratitude with a _thank you_ message to the person having offered his time, knowledge and help, to make my life at work better.....but I didn't want this to stay only between us.
+I always sent my gratitude with a _thank you_ message to the person having offered his time, knowledge and help, to make my life at work better...but I didn't want this to stay only between us.

 * That person made me happy, and I wanted to show to the rest of the company **that I was happy**.